 If a student group wishes to invite a speaker, fine.
 In theory, I’m all for a civil exchange of ideas on a college campus.
 I wish, though, that those who invited someone like Jeff Sessions would consider exactly what good would come of a visit like this.
 Is Jeff Sessions actually worth Amherst’s time?
 In my opinion, absolutely not.
 I’m embarrassed that he is going to be on the same campus as so many brilliant students, professors and staff, all of whom deserve better than Jeff Sessions.

-This is an incredibly odd time of my life, as I’m sure is the case for most seniors.
+A Final Note This is an incredibly odd time of my life, as I’m sure is the case for most seniors.
 So much of what seemed so permanent — our routine, who we see on a daily basis, where we live — is now becoming temporary, soon to vanish forever.
 One of these things, for me, was writing this column.
 While it was stressful to produce an article every week, it was quite therapeutic.
 Writing about my thoughts on the politics or television or campus issues required me to reckon with these issues, and the writing process helped me grow.
 I am nervous to move on, but I know I’m better prepared for whatever comes next because of my time writing for The Student.